Syrian civil war: Internally displaced refugees

 The violence in Syria caused millions to flee their homes.
 As of March 2015, Al-Jazeera estimated 10.9 million Syrians, or almost half the population, have been displaced.
 Violence in the ongoing crisis in northwest Syria had forced 6,500 children to flee every day over the last week of January 2020.
 The recorded count of displaced children in the area has reached more than 300,000 since December 2019.

 As of 2022, there are 6.2 million internally displaced persons in Syria according to the United Nations High Commissioner for Refugees.
 2.5 million of those are children.
 2017 alone saw the displacement of at least 1.8 million people, many of them being displaced for the second and third time.

-Hundreds of boys are being held hostage by ISIS.
-As of 25 January 2022, The New York Times stated that the fight over a prison in northeastern Syria has brought attention to the plight of thousands of foreign children who were brought to Syria by their parents to join the Islamic State caliphate and have been detained for three years in camps and prisons in the region, abandoned by their home countries.

-An estimated 40,000 foreigners, including children, travelled to Syria to fight for the caliphate or work for it.
-Thousands of them had brought their small children with them.
-There were also other children born there.
-When ISIS lost control of the last piece of territory in Syria, Baghuz, three years ago, surviving women and young children were detained in camps, while suspected militants and boys, some as young as 10, were imprisoned.

-Furthermore, when the boys in the camps reach the age of adolescence, they are usually transferred to Hasaka's Sinaa prison, where they are packed into overcrowded cells with no access to sunlight.
-According to prison guards in the area, there is insufficient food and medical attention.
-When the boys reach the age of 18, they are sent to the regular prison population, where wounded ISIS members are placed three to a bed.